pollett/crawler/README.md

 ## Structure
   - Currently a lot of the code is in the main file with only linkparser modularised
-  - Would ideally just use main as an entrypoint then build the crawler functionality into a module
+  - Should just use main as an entrypoint then build the crawler functionality into a module

 ## Focus
   - Focus was on future performance and versatility